tatsu-lab/alpaca_eval/README.md

     The outputs of the model to add to the leaderboard.
 Accepts data (list of dictionary, pd.dataframe, datasets.Dataset) or a path to read those (json, csv, tsv) or a function to generate those.
 Each dictionary (or row of dataframe) should contain the keys that are formatted in the prompts.
 E.g. by default `instruction` and `output` with optional `input`.
+If None, we just print the leaderboard.

 reference_outputs : path or data, optional
     The outputs of the reference model.
 Same format as `model_outputs`.
-If None, the reference outputs are the 003 outputs on AlpacaFarm evaluation set.
+If None, the reference outputs are the 003 outputs on AlpacaEval evaluation set.

 annotators_config : path or list of dict, optional
     The path the (or list of dict of) the annotator's config file.
 For details see the docstring of